 A leaky or running toilet can be both frustrating and wasteful, potentially increasing your water bill if left unresolved.
 Fixing a leaky toilet is often a simple process that involves identifying and addressing common issues such as a faulty flapper, damaged ball cock, or misaligned float ball.
-Follow the steps below to troubleshoot and repair your toilet, or call in the professionals at ABC Plumbing, Sewer, Heating, Cooling & Electrical if you need assistance.
+Follow the steps below to troubleshoot and fix a leaky toilet, or call in the professionals at ABC Plumbing, Sewer, Heating, Cooling & Electrical if you need assistance.

 1. Check the Ball Cock